toji/toji.dev/webxr-scene-optimization/index.md

 That image is 512x512 px, and it just really doesn't need to be.
 We can easily scale it down to a quarter that size (256x256) and not lose anything important.

 It's also worth checking to see if saving any particular image as a JPEG vs. PNG yields better file sizes.
 PNGs can be smaller for large areas of flat colors (like above), while JPEGs tend to be smaller (but lossy) for more detailed images.
-Of course if you need transparecy then you should always keep the image as a PNG.
+Of course if you need transparency then you should always keep the image as a PNG.

 (**TODO:** Need a section about making use of BASIS compressed images here.)

 # End Results

-And that wraps up this walthrough!
+And that wraps up this walkthrough!
 Let's take a look at the numbers at the end of the day:

 ```
 Materials: 49 -> 34